UCL/bcss/README.md

 .github  install UCL/bcss

-(note: to install the github package within Stata need to run net install github, from("https://haghish.github.io/github/") )
+(note: to install the github package within Stata need to run 'net install github, from("https://haghish.github.io/github/")' )

 Alternatively to install bcss
 from the Statistical Software Components (SSC) archive